Skip to content

 The biggest hurdle you’ll run into is the commercial use limit, which caps how many searches you can run each month.

-Honestly, hitting this limit is a good problem to have—it means your sourcing efforts are really starting to scale.
+Honestly, hitting this limit is a good problem to have.
+It means your sourcing efforts are really starting to scale.
 When that happens, the math is simple: is the time you’re losing worth more than the cost of a premium subscription?
 For most people, this is the natural point to upgrade to a tool like Sales Navigator or Recruiter.

 How Specific Should My Search Be?